awabwdbashry-sketch/hand-tracking-basic/README.md

 Run the application:

-python air_draw.py
+python main.py

-Allow the application to access your webcam.
+After starting the application:

+Your webcam will open.
-Place your hand in front of the camera and use your index finger to interact with the virtual drawing canvas.
+Place your hand in front of the camera.
+MediaPipe will detect the hand.
+The hand landmarks will appear on the video.
+Move your hand to see the landmarks follow your movement.

-📋 Requirements
+💻 Requirements
-Python 3.9+
+Python 3.9 or newer
 Webcam
 Windows, macOS, or Linux
+Working camera drivers
-Internet connection for installing dependencies
+Internet connection for installing Python packages
 📁 Project Structure
-air-draw/
+hand-tracking-basic/
+│
-├── air_draw.py
+├── main.py
 ├── requirements.txt
 ├── README.md
 ├── README_AR.md
 └── .gitignore
+📄 Main File
+main.py

+The main application file.

+It is responsible for:

+Opening the webcam
+Processing video frames
+Running MediaPipe hand detection
+Tracking hand landmarks
+Drawing the hand structure
+Displaying the processed video
+🚀 Applications

+The hand-tracking system can be used as a foundation for many computer-vision applications, including:

+Gesture-controlled interfaces
+Virtual drawing systems
+Touchless computer control
+Finger counting
+Gesture recognition
+Interactive games
+Educational computer-vision projects
+🔮 Future Improvements

+Possible improvements include:

+Recognizing specific hand gestures
+Tracking multiple hands
+Finger counting
-🎨 Virtual Drawing
+Virtual mouse control
+Air drawing
+Gesture-based games

-The project converts hand movement into drawing input.
+Recording hand movement data

-Instead of using a mouse or touchscreen, the user's finger becomes the interaction tool.
+Building a graphical user interface
+📚 Project Purpose

+This project was created as a practical introduction to computer vision and hand tracking using Python.

-This demonstrates how computer vision and hand tracking can be used to create natural human-computer interaction.
+It demonstrates how a webcam and MediaPipe can be combined to detect and visualize human hand movement in real time.

-🧠 Computer Vision

-The project uses MediaPipe Hands to identify hand landmarks from the webcam stream.

-OpenCV is responsible for capturing and processing the video frames, while NumPy is used for numerical operations related to the drawing system.

-🚀 Possible Applications

-This project can be extended into:

-Virtual whiteboards
-Touchless interfaces
-Interactive presentations
-Educational applications
-Computer vision experiments
-Gesture-controlled drawing systems
 📄 License

 This project is available for educational and personal use.